juripero/ryft-server/docs/build.md

 make debian
 ```

-This command builds `ryft-servers` and packs everything into Debian package which
+This command builds `ryft-server` and packs everything into Debian package which
 can be found under `debian/` subdirectory.

 Note, `make debian` should be run in the project's root directory.
 In this case `ryft-server` is rebuilt